Call Back Request

 Using textiles in art therapy can be when you either use them as toys and puppets or if you have physical difficulties with using art suppliers due to motor skills, for example.
 Using textiles can also offer softness which can help to provide comfort for you.
 This can be a great way to express yourself whilst not worrying about physically having to use pen and paper.

 Drawing technique involves a patient using an item for easy mark marking.
-Supplies used in drawing include charcoal, pastels, pens, pencils, crayons, and paper-based substrates.
+Supplies used in the drawing include charcoal, pastels, pens, pencils, crayons, and paper-based substrates.
 Most clients are conversant with drawing supplies and they can use them with very little frustration or instruction.
-This form of therapy does not require any drawing skills as it is not intended for producing an artwork, but for helping the patient to explore their emotional aspects through creative art.
+This form of therapy does not require any drawing skills as it is not intended for producing artwork, but for helping the patient to explore their emotional aspects through creative art.

 Art therapists know that certain situations and personalities will require certain media - such as oil pastels.
 For example, it takes a longer period of time to cover a large surface with oil pastels - longer than paint.
 This is important as time allows some clients to discuss their feelings as they create.